varnishcache/varnish-cache/doc/sphinx/phk/patent.rst

 Congratulations to Artur and the Fastly Crew!

-But I will steal some of Artur's thunder, and point to Fastlys IPO as proof that at least once in my career, I had a unique idea worth a billion dollars :-)
+But I will steal some of Artur's thunder, and point to Fastly's IPO as proof that at least once in my career, I had a unique idea worth a billion dollars :-)